torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 ---------------------
 Changelog
+2020 06 13 torvista: limitation of search results to not exceed php input_max_vars
 2020 05 15 torvista: update of main file and removal of extra functions 2020 02 28 torvista: bugfix to allow language selector dropdown 2020 01 torvista: complete revision